muratk5n/thirdwave/en/README.md

 ---

-But the ideology, its first inception, quickly [fell out of favor](2020/04/turks-culture-national-narrative.md#estagfurullah), stayed that way until well into the 20th century when Kemal and his cohorts utilized, resurrected the same escapist fantasy to handle a similar trauma.
+But imo the ideology, its first inception, quickly [fell out of favor](2020/04/turks-culture-national-narrative.md#estagfurullah), stayed that way until well into the 20th century when Kemal and his cohorts utilized, resurrected the same escapist fantasy to handle a similar trauma.
 The empire was gone, and the new nation needed something "different".
 The founders served up the nomadic Turk from faraway lands, just like Nazis had dreamt up the Aryan from Atlantis.

 ---